 Settlement agreements

-A settlement agreement is sometimes used to end an employment relationship in a way the employer and employee both agree with.
+A settlement agreement is sometimes used to end an employment relationship when both sides agree it's no longer working.
+This can include some dismissal situations.

 If you sign a settlement agreement, you cannot make a constructive dismissal claim to an employment tribunal.